 While hiking the trails of the Drakensberg we have opportunities to take amazing photos of stunning views, and best of all, we never get up high enough to get altitude sickness.
 Our FaceBook and Instagram pages have pictures of some of the spectacular vistas, rare bird-life and flowers to be seen on some of our guided hiking trails in the South African Drakensberg.

 The uKahlamba-Drakensberg Park, which extends along the escarpment of the Drakensberg is recognized by UNESCO as a World Heritage Site.
 They are very important to South Africa as the country gets a lot of its fresh water from these stunning mountains.
 Hiking here is part of the South African experience of a lifetime.

 The Drakensberg’s habitat is very unique and contains some of the most remarkable and diverse range of plants, birds and animal life.
 This tough wildlife has had to adapt to their harsh environment in the Drakensberg mountains.

-Covering 250 000ha of wilderness area, the South African Drakensberg is totally wild.
+Covering some 250 000ha of wilderness area, the South African Drakensberg is totally wild.
 Hiking here requires a real sense of adventure.
-We love the fact that there are no paths, camp site or signs telling us where to go while hiking on top of the escarpment.
+We love the fact that there are no paths, camp-site or signs telling us where to go while hiking the trails on top of the escarpment.